Uluak-alt/vibe-switch/README.md

 ## 📖 How It Works

-1. Visit ChatGPT, Claude, or Gemini
+1. Visit ChatGPT or Gemini
 2. Click a vibe from the sidebar (collapses/expands with toggle)
 3. Your prompt gets transformed with expert personality
 4. Hit Enter to send the enhanced prompt